garfix/nli-go/doc/remarks.md

+## 2022-02-12

+Rebuilding the server.

+Each client can tell the process runner to start a process.
+Processes can run in parallel, but processes consist of step and the step is executed in a mutexed area: no two steps are executed together.
+A process can create new processes; they are managed by the process list.
+Once a process is done, it is removed from the process list; the system is ready when there are no more processes.

+Need more mutexes.

 ## 2022-01-31

 Make sure the process keeps running so that the call-stack is not broken down; it can't be rebuilt.